Nitish-N07/Nitish-N07/README.md

 ⚙️ Immersed in the world of AI/ML, with a particular focus on deep learning projects.
 I enjoy unraveling complex problems using frameworks like PyTorch, especially in areas like Convolutional Neural Networks (CNN) and sequence models.

-🖥️ I have a background in full-stack development and computer graphics projects which has honed my problem-solving skills.

 ### Technologies & Tools